Country fact file

 Culture

-Brunei’s culture reflects that of neighbouring Malaysia, as its principal ethnicity is 65% Malay.
-The family is revered in Bruneian society and members of the extended family are expected to care for and respect each other while deferring to the Sultan and majority religion of Islam.
 Young children are taught to respect their elders and not question their authority.
 The concept of shame and honour is of utmost importance to Bruneians and they are known to be highly polite and respectful people.
-Islam in central to daily life and activities, although religions such as Christianity and Buddhism are tolerated among minority populations.
+Islam is central to daily life and activities, although religions such as Christianity and Buddhism are tolerated among minority populations.

 Popular activities

 Brunei is an affluent country with many sites of historical interest, wonderful parks and activities which capitalise on the country’s relatively untouched rainforest.
-Hiking in mountainous areas or taking a stroll and some light exercise in one of country’s parks, such as Tasek Lama in the centre of Bandar, are both popular activities with locals and tourists alike.
+Hiking in mountainous areas or taking a stroll and some light exercise in one of the country’s parks, such as Tasek Lama in the centre of Bandar, are both popular activities with locals and tourists alike.
 Here you will see monkeys flitting through the trees and local families taking their children to one of the many playgrounds.
 Sports are popular in Brunei, particularly football, golf and tennis.
 Marathon running is also enjoyed, with record-breaking prize money available.
-Shopping in one of Brunei’s exclusive air-conditioned malls or browsing the bustling local markets is also a beloved weekend activity.
-Alcohol is prohibited so expats will find there are no bars or nightclubs, although Brunei has a thriving restaurant culture.

 Food and drink

-Brunei’s cuisine is heavily influenced by neighbouring Malaysia, Indonesia and Singapore.
-Food is strictly halal in and pork is avoided, though not banned for the country’s minority and expat populations.
+Food is strictly halal and pork is avoided, though not banned for the country’s minority and expat populations.
 Popular dishes include beef rendang, a spicy coconut and lemongrass stew, voted one of the world’s tastiest dishes.
 Other dishes include nasi lemak a rice dish cooked in coconut milk and pandan leaves (usually served for breakfast) and ambuyat, sticky balls of sago starch which are then dipped in a fruit sauce.
-Bruneian staples include rice, noodles, chicken and seafood in spicy sauces.

 Alcohol is banned in Brunei so locals stick to coffee, tea and a unique drink called air batu campur (known as ABC), a sweet drink made from ice, sago pearls, red beans, grass jelly and noodles.